nicolaskruchten/nicolaskruchten.github.io/_posts/2015-09-10-jupyter_pivottablejs.md

 To use PivotTable.js from Jupyter, first install it with `pip install pivottablejs`.

-Then, if you have a Pandas DataFrame (or any other object with a `to_csv` method) called `df` just do:
+Then, if you have a Pandas DataFrame (from Pandas v0.14+, or any other object with a `to_csv` method which returns a string) called `df` just execute

     from pivottablejs import pivot_ui
     pivot_ui(df)

+and you will get an interactive UI in your notebook.

-What happens behind the scenes is that a local file called `pivottablejs.html` is written (overrideable behaviour with the `outfile_path` keyword arg), which contains your data and some HTML/Javascript to load up the UI, which Jupyter then loads up in an `iframe`.
-You can "pop out" of that frame into a full page, which is then savable for later.
+What happens behind the scenes is that a local file called `pivottablejs.html` is written (overrideable behaviour with the `outfile_path` keyword arg), which contains your data in CSV form and some HTML/Javascript to load up the UI, which Jupyter then loads up in an `iframe`.
+You can also "pop out" of that frame into a full page, which is then saveable for later.

 The `pivottablejs` Python module is [available from PyPi][pypi] under the same free MIT license as PivotTable.js.
 The source is up on [Github][gh] and I'd love feedback, pull requests etc.